-one RTM component, such as:
+At least one RTM component is used, such as:

-S-RTM [14]
+S-RTM [13]

-D-RTM [13]
+D-RTM [1]

 Use Cases (informative)

 This section discusses the use cases that provide a rationale for the features and requirements described in the remainder of the specification.
 Some of the described use cases are lower level than customer deployment level usages in order to provide the reader with an easier understanding of how the usage impacts the architecture and requirements defined within this specification.